10. Cut word count by 50%, but keep 100% of the ideas.

 9. Ensure the reader knows the page's purpose within 4 seconds.

 You can do this with a meaningful title and subheadings.
-No need to say “Welcome to our site” -- that's what web experts call “blah blah” text.
-As for subheadings, note how web writing expert Nick Usborne's article boldfaces sentences so that any point in your scrolling your eye has a “main idea” sentence to latch onto.
+No need to say “Welcome to our site” – that’s what web experts call “blah blah” text.
+As for subheadings, read this article by web writing expert Nick Usborne.
+See how, at any point in your scrolling your eye has a “main idea” sentence to latch onto.
+And avoid cute or clever headings.
+People who want information don’t care if you’re witty.
+Write keyword-driven subheadings:

 8. Use objective language.

 Especially online, users have developed a fear of “selling” language .
 Web writer Nick Usborne, however, argues the most important words on a company site are selling words (Free, Sign up, Buy, Now, and Thank you).
-But for information-driven sites, anything that makes your writing seem like it's too opinionated or trying to persuade people will turn people off.
+But for information-driven sites, anything that makes your writing seem like it’s too opinionated or trying to persuade people will turn people off.
+I think this psychological phenomenon is caused by the “clickability principle,” the fact that the web is interactive.
+Online, people are looking for information.
+They search.
+They aren’t passive television zombies.
+So they don’t want a website that’s tells them how to think or what to buy.
+Outbound links reinforce objectivity, too.
+They tell users a site is information-driven, not manipulation-driven.

 7. Use S, M, and XL sentence lengths.

-When you read a great web writer like Nick Usborne, you'll quickly notice that he uses many short sentences.
+When you read a great web writer like Nick Usborne, you’ll quickly notice he uses many short sentences.
 And he advocates them.
 But a closer examination shows that he uses sentence variety.
-Ron Scheer's analysis shows an average sentence length of 11.5 words for Nick Usborne, and sentences that vary from 1 word to 37.
+Ron Scheer’s analysis shows an average sentence length of 11.5 words for Nick Usborne, and sentences that vary from 1 word to 37.

 Flashy graphics and dancing icons are not the way to keep people awake on your site.
 In fact, eyetracking studies show that people pass over images.
 Instead, varied prose is the best way to avoid monotony.